RickMcConney/PenPlotter/README.md

   - The image preview shows how the pixel size and pen width will affect the plot.
   - Images can be cropped, scaled and rotated by multiples of 90 degrees
   - Images can be flipped about the X or Y axis
+  - Images can be plotted as pixels or in a crosee hatched style
 - The controller runs in processing 2 or processing 3

 #Compiling